RiceCake915/forza_moza_mapping--D_pad-implement-with-button-only/FH6/README.md

-The loose files on this page are updated for Forza Horizon 6 to fix:
+The loose files on this page are updated Forza Horizon 6 to fix:

 - DPAD navigation
 - Engine revving in upgrade menu